 Finding research opportunities

 One of the best ways to find a research opportunity at UW is to ask a professor whose work you are interested in about opportunities in his or her lab.
 Talk to your graduate student TA’s to learn about the labs they work in and who they work with.
-The Undergraduate Research Program also maintains the Research Opportunities Database which has a listing of research opportunities.
+The Office of Undergraduate Research also maintains the Research Opportunities Database which has a listing of research opportunities.

 FieldNotes Journal